 Your password is key

 Make sure it’s safe (numbers, letters, not in the dictionary, special characters – you know the drill).
 Make sure it’s not on this list.
 Make sure to use a different one for each of your accounts.
 Also: Don’t share it – or your account – with anyone.
+Even better: Use a password manager that creates a secure passwort for you and saves it so you don’t habe to remember it.
 Done. 😉

 Don’t install 3rd party apps